Frequently asked questions

 What kinds of paper are acceptable?

-Newspapers and magazines; white office paper and envelopes with the plastic window removed; brown paper bags and envelopes; all types of catalogues and brochures; telephone directories and Yellow Pages; leaflets and glossy paper inserts including junk mail.
+Newspapers and magazines; white office paper and envelopes (the windows do not need to be removed); brown paper bags and envelopes; all types of catalogues and brochures; telephone directories and Yellow Pages; leaflets and glossy paper inserts including junk mail.

 What plastics do you accept for recycling?